jinnosux/Jenkins-Gogs-Nexus/README.md

 Than, you should install those plugins in Jenkins :

  - https://plugins.jenkins.io/gogs-webhook/ - Gogs webhook tutorial is on this page as well
- - https://plugins.jenkins.io/pipeline-maven/ - to use maven inside a pipeline code
+ - https://plugins.jenkins.io/pipeline-maven/ - to use maven build/deploy inside a pipeline code
- - https://plugins.jenkins.io/config-file-provider/ - to provide settings.xml as nexus auth
+ - https://plugins.jenkins.io/config-file-provider/ - to provide settings.xml for nexus auth

 Last step is adding Maven Tool and Global Settings; Go to Jenkins Homepage > Manage Jenkins > Global Tool Configuration > Maven Installations at the bottom.
 Name should be "maven" and Installer from Apache.
-Next, go to Homepage > Manage Jenkins > Manage Files > Add A New Config, where ID should be "nexus-snapshots", and add username and password of your nexus instance at the bottom of "content", above the </settings> line:
+Next, go to Homepage > Manage Jenkins > Manage Files > Add A New Config, where ID should be "nexus-snapshots", and add username and password of your nexus instance at the bottom of "content", above the </settings> line, like this:
 ```
 <settings>
   ...